How DemandMaven Helped Rindle Reposition Their ProductFor an immediate 30% lift in MRR and 6.7x in growth. Read MoreGet Started

 Today, Rindle is now focused on refining their sales strategy to help land some whale, enterprise customers.
 They are also still 100% dedicated to providing better solutions for managing the work, and the DemandMaven team honestly couldn’t be more proud of them.

-This sh*t ain't easy, but that's exactly why I built DemandMaven.
-We'll help you define your best customer and build the funnels that you need to turn your prospects into customers.
+This sh*t ain’t easy, but that’s exactly why we built DemandMaven.
+We’ll help you find your absolute best growth opportunities based on the “jobs” your customers are hiring the product for.
+Then, we’ll show you exactly what needs to happen to achieve your goals.